Siouxsie Wiles: Professional life

 Wiles started the company Brightenz that sells kits with which one can create bioluminescent art at home.

-In 2018 Wiles became science ambassador for House of Science, a non-for-profit venture for raising science literacy in local communities.
+In 2018 Wiles became science ambassador for House of Science, a not-for-profit venture for raising science literacy in local communities.
 She was also reelected as general Councillor of the Royal Society Te Apārangi in 2018.
 Two years later she was on the list of the BBC's 100 Women announced on 23 November 2020.

 Wiles is also working on finding new antibiotics by screening 10,000 New Zealand fungi for possible medical use.

 Bioluminescent Superbugs Lab

 Wiles leads the Bioluminescent Superbugs Lab at the University of Auckland which focuses on how glowing bacteria can advance the understanding of microbial infections such as food poisoning, tuberculosis and hospital superbugs.

 The bioluminescence is used to speed up the process of developing new antibiotics utilising the light emitted from the bacteria, because only living bacteria emit light.
 About her work Wiles says "My career has been built on making nasty bacteria bioluminescent and using them for all sorts of things, including finding new medicines".

 New Zealand has some of the highest rates of infectious diseases among developed countries.
 Globally 700,000 people die each year from drug-resistant diseases.